-- (2) The owner or operator of the CCR unit shall obtain a certification from a qualified professional engineer stating that the initial assessment and each subsequent periodic assessment specified in this section meets the requirements of this section. - f.
-Time frames for periodic assessments. - (1) Initial assessment.
-Except as provided in this subdivision, the owner or operator of an existing CCR unit shall complete and include the initial assessments required by this section with the application for a permit modification that meets the requirements of this chapter within twenty four months of July 1, 2020, as required by subsection 9 of section 33.1-20-08-02, or for a new CCR unit or lateral expansion of a CCR unit, with the application for a new permit or permit modification.
-The owner or operator has completed an initial assessment when the assessment has been approved by the department and placed in the facility's operating record. - (2) The owner or operator of an existing CCR surface impoundment may elect to use a previously completed assessment to serve as the initial assessment required by this section, provided that the previously completed assessment: - (a) Was completed no earlier than April 17, 2013; and - (b) Meets the applicable requirements of this section. - (3) Frequency for conducting periodic assessments.
-The owner or operator of -the CCR unit shall conduct and complete the assessments required by this section every five years.
+- (1) Initial assessment.
+Except as provided in this subdivision, the owner or operator of an existing CCR unit must complete and include the initial assessments required by this section with the application for a permit modification that meets the requirements of this chapter within twenty-four months of [effective date of this chapter], as required by subsection 9 of section 33.1-20-08-02, or for a new CCR unit or lateral expansion of a CCR unit, with the application for a new permit or permit modification.
+The owner or operator has completed an initial assessment when the assessment has been approved by the department placed in the facility's operating record. - (2) The owner or operator of an existing CCR surface impoundment may elect to use a previously completed assessment to serve as the initial assessment required by this section, provided that the previously completed assessment: - (a) Was completed no earlier than April 17, 2013; and - (b) Meets the applicable requirements of this section. - (3) Frequency for conducting periodic assessments.
+The owner or operator of the CCR unit must conduct and complete the assessments required by this section every five years.
 The date of completing the initial assessment is the basis for establishing the deadline to complete the first subsequent assessment.
-If the owner or operator elects to use a previously completed assessment in lieu of the initial assessment, the date of the report for the previously completed assessment.
+If the owner or operator elects to use a previously completed assessment in lieu of the initial assessment, the date of the report for the previously completed assessment is the basis for establishing the deadline to complete the first subsequent assessment.
 The owner or operator may complete any required assessment prior to the required deadline provided the owner or operator places the completed assessment into the facility's operating record within a reasonable amount of time.
 In all cases, the deadline for completing subsequent assessments is based on the date of completing the previous assessment.
 For purposes of this section, the owner or operator has completed an assessment when the relevant assessment has been approved by the department and placed in the facility's operating record. - (4) Failure to document minimum safety factors during the initial assessment for new CCR surface impoundments or lateral expansions of a CCR surface impoundment.
-Until an owner or operator of a CCR unit documents that the calculated factors of safety achieve the minimum safety factors specified in paragraph 1 of subdivision e, the owner or operator is prohibited from placing CCR in such unit. - (5) Closure of the CCR unit.
+Until an owner or operator of a CCR unit documents that the calculated factors of safety achieve the minimum safety factors specified in paragraph 1 of subdivision e of this section, the owner or operator is prohibited from placing CCR in such unit.

+(5) Closure of the CCR unit.
 An owner or operator of a CCR unit who either fails to complete a timely safety factor assessment or fails to demonstrate minimum safety factors as required by this section is subject to the closure requirements of subdivision b of subsection 2 of section 33.1-20-08-07.

+History: Effective , 2019.

-History: Effective July 1, 2020: amended effective General Authority: NDCC 23.1-08-03 Law Implemented: NDCC 23.1-08-03, 23.1-08-04
+General Authority: NDCC 23.1-08-03